Skip to main content

 <input placeholder="Phone">

 Use tabindex="0" to make a non-interactive element focusable (rare, but needed for custom components).
-Use tabindex="-1" to make an element programmatically focusable but not in the tab order (useful for focus management).
+Use tabindex="-1" to make an element programmatically focusable but not in the tab order (useful for focus management in modals and dialogs).

 Focus Styles

 Never remove focus indicators without replacing them.
-The :focus-visible pseudo-class is your friend — it shows focus styles for keyboard users but hides them for mouse users.
+Just don't. :focus-visible pseudo-class is your friend — it shows focus styles for keyboard users but hides them for mouse users.

 /* Bad: removes ALL focus indicators */